 merging in any order.

 Optimizing compilers generate efficient, often parallel code from a sequential, imperative code.
 But in general, a program organized according to linear problem decomposition principles is hard to parallelize.
-Fran Allen won the 2006 Turing-award for her work in program optimization and parallelization.
+Frances Allen won the 2006 Turing-award for her work in program optimization and parallelization.

 Dask is a flexible parallel computing library for Python.
 Its user interface mimics the programming experience of popular data processing libraries.
 For example, you write regular NumPy array manipulation code and the Dask scheduler distributes the computations across multiple threads or among the nodes of a cluster.